uc-r/uc-r.github.io/workflow/RMarkdown.md

 <img src="/public/images/workflow/markdown_text.png" width="85%" height="85%"/>
 </center>

-There are many additional formatting options which can be viewed [here](http://rmarkdown.rstudio.com/authoring_pandoc_markdown.html); however, this should get you well on your way.
+There are many additional formatting options which can be viewed [here](http://rmarkdown.rstudio.com/authoring_pandoc_markdown.html) and [here](http://daringfireball.net/projects/markdown/basics); however, this should get you well on your way.

 ### Code Chunks {#chunk}
 R code chunks can be used as a means to render R output into documents or to simply display code for illustration.
 Code chunks start with the following line: <code>```{r chunk_name}</code> and end with <code>```</code>.
 You can quickly insert chunks into your R Markdown file with the keyboard shortcut **Cmd + Option + I** (Windows **Ctrl + Alt + I**).